psy0rz/alpinebox/README.md

 This starts your harddisks as a qemu VM, with vnc access.
 Much nicer for testing/fixing stuff.

  * Start the server in vkvm mode.
- * Login to the ssh resque environment on port 47772 (login as root and with the password hetzner gave you in their control panel)
+ * Login to the ssh rescue environment on port 47772 (login as root and with the password hetzner gave you in their control panel)
- * Stop vkvm: `systemctl stop vkvm-startup` so your harddisk is accesible.
+ * Stop vkvm: `systemctl stop vkvm-startup` so your harddisk is accessible.
  * Use the default imaging install method shown above, dont reboot.
  * Start vkvm: `systemctl start vkvm-startup`
- * Server should boot, and be accesible via webinterface at `https://x.x.x.x:47773/` (hetzners control panel tells you this)
+ * Server should boot, and be accessible via webinterface at `https://x.x.x.x:47773/` (hetzners control panel tells you this)
  * Login and add ssh keys or set root pass.
  * Now you can reboot the rescue shell and make the server actually boot by itself.